 - There is still some dispute whether the 24 hour timing of sex influences the likelihood of conception.
 Some people believe that sex in the mornings increases the chances of getting pregnant during ovulation and others say it doesn’t matter.

 Tips that can help to conceive

 - Have a thorough medical check-up if you’re planning to conceive.
-Making sure you’re within a healthy weight range and your dietary intake is healthy are all important.
+A healthy weight range and healthy dietary intake are all important.
 Guidance on lifestyle choices is sometimes necessary to boost the chances of conceiving.

 - Folic Acid is a mineral which influences healthy foetal spinal cord development within the first trimester.
 Although taking supplements won’t help you to conceive, they will reduce the likelihood of having a baby with spina bifida or another neural tube defect.